qtranslate/qtranslate-xt/readme.txt

 * added 'post_title' filter to translate all titles fetched for display purpose
 * fixed problem with comment date display in some themes

+== Known Bugs ==

+* Incompatibility with plugin [WP Editor](https://wordpress.org/support/plugin/wp-editor).
+Language switching buttons do not change the content of main editor in pages and posts.
+For now, you would need to deactivate "WP Editor".
+* Message "The backup of this post in your browser is different from the version below" appears sometimes in the post editor.
+Clicking on "Restore the backup" may produce unexpected result, since backup has one language only, the one which was active at the time of the last pressing of button "Update".
+The code which causes this is in /wp-includes/js/autosave.js.

 == Credentials ==

 * The code of this plugin mostly originally based on [qTranslate](https://wordpress.org/plugins/qtranslate/ "qTranslate original plugin") and [zTranslate](https://wordpress.org/plugins/ztranslate/ "zTranslate fork").